Asher

-Asher (אָשֵׁר ’Āšēr), in the Book of Genesis, was the younger of the two sons of Jacob and Zilpah, and Jacob's eighth son overall.
+Asher (אָשֵׁר), in the Book of Genesis, was the younger of the two sons of Jacob and Zilpah, who was the handmaid of Jacob's wife Leah, and Jacob's eighth son overall.
 He was the founder of the Israelite Tribe of Asher.

 Name

-The text of the Torah states that the name אָשֵׁר Asher means "happy" or "blessing", implying a derivation from the Hebrew term osher in two variations: beoshri (meaning in my good fortune), and ishsheruni.
-The Bible states that at his birth, Leah exclaimed, "Happy am I! for the daughters will call me happy: so she called his name Asher", meaning "happy" (Genesis 30:13).
-Indeed, the name אָשֵׁר Asher is a typical Semitic name, deriving from the Hebrew root ʔ-š-r "to be happy" and the stative nominal stem.
+The Torah states that the name אָשֵׁר (Asher) means "happy" or "blessing", implying a derivation from the Biblical Hebrew term osher in two variations: beoshri (meaning 'in my good fortune'), and ishsheruni.
+At his birth, Leah exclaimed, "Happy am I! for the daughters will call me happy: so she called his name Asher", meaning "happy".

+The name אָשֵׁר is a typical Semitic name, deriving from the Hebrew root ʔ-š-r ('to be happy') and the stative nominal stem.